goshippo/about-us/hiring.md

 Here's a general outline of the process:

 * You've applied [here](https://goshippo.com/jobs/)!
-* Manager/Recruiter Phone Screen (30-45 mins)
+* Manager/Recruiter Phone Screen (15-30 mins)
   * Chatting about experience, goals and general communications assessment.
+We are interested in what you are looking for in your next job.
-* Technical Phone Screen (60 mins)
+* Technical Phone Interview (15-45 mins)
   * Screening of candidate based on technical ability.
-This will also be used to determine who should be paired up with you during your onsite.
+We will also gauge your interest in various teams at Shippo.
 * Onsite (3-4 hours)
+  * Each interview has 1 or 2 primary problem solving questions and 1 or 2 questions about your technical or teamwork experience.
-  * Tech Interview 1, Coding & Code Review - Whiteboard Coding question focused around general coding and simple algorithm.
-Preferrably real code.
+  * Tech Interview 1, Software Engineering - Whiteboard coding question focused using data structures and simple algorithm.
+Preferably real code.
-  * Tech Interview 2, System Design - Whiteboard Coding question focused around interacting with APIs and a database.
-Psuedo code and perhaps SQL.
+  * Tech Interview 2, System Design - Whiteboard design question focused around systems interaction, scalability, and error handling.
-  * Tech Interview 3, Software Design & Architecture - Whiteboard software design focused around classes, data model and architectures.
+  * Tech Interview 3, Software Design - Whiteboard software design focused on encapsulation, and data-driven application design.
   * Founder Chat - Discuss background on Shippo, core values/behavior fit
-  * Manager Wrap-up & Feedback - We want to gather feedback about how the interview went, and give us feedback about the process (what went well, what could be improved).
-We'll also provide you any feedback.
-We also like to know what you are looking for in the job
+  * Manager Wrap-up & Feedback - We want to gather feedback about how the interview went and about the process (what went well, what could be improved).
+We'll also provide you any feedback that we may have.
 * Internal Recap
 * Decision